Petrie State School

-Petrie State School is a heritage-listed state school at 42 Dayboro Road (Brisbane Woodford Road), Petrie, Moreton Bay Region, Queensland, Australia.
+Petrie State School is a heritage-listed state school at 42 Dayboro Road (Brisbane Woodford Road), Petrie, City of Moreton Bay, Queensland, Australia.
 It was designed by Francis Drummond Greville Stanley and Robert and John Ferguson, and built in 1878 and 1888 by the Queensland Department of Public Works.
 It is also known as Pine River North State School, North Pine River Provisional School, and North Pine State School.
 It was added to the Queensland Heritage Register on 10 October 2014.

 History

 Petrie State School opened in 1879 as Pine River North State School, replacing two "half-time" provisional schools that had begun operating to the south and north of the North Pine River in 1874 and 1875 respectively.
 The state school was built on 2 acre of land donated in 1877 by early settler Thomas (Tom) Petrie.
 The first school teaching building, designed by Queensland Colonial Architect FDG Stanley, was erected during 1878.
 As settlement increased, the school expanded to have other structures and landscape elements, including an extension designed by architects Robert and John Ferguson (1888).
 The school has been in continuous operation since establishment and has been a focus for the local community as a place for important social and cultural activity.

 Prior to European settlement, the Pine Rivers area was home to a number of clans belonging to the Turrbal, Kabi and Waka language groups.
 Convict timber getters were recorded in the area in the 1820s, and in the early 1840s pastoral runs were established on either side of the North Pine River.
 In 1859 Tom Petrie established a 6400 acre run, known as Murrumba, which extended to Sideling Creek in the west, Redcliffe Point in the east, and to the Pine and North Pine rivers in the south.
 Petrie was also involved in timber getting, utilising the rafting ground at Sweeney's Reserve, south-east of the present state school site.

 Closer settlement in the area commenced in 1862, with the sale by selection of portions in the "Redcliff Agricultural Reserve".
 Having had his pastoral leases cancelled by this reserve, Tom Petrie purchased a homestead block (portion 23, east of the school site), and leased nearby Portions 24, 25, 29 and 30.
 A coach route from Brisbane to Gympie, with a staging post at Petrie's Murrumba Homestead, was established in late 1868 by Cobb & Co.
 A road bridge was built next to the ford at Sweeney's Reserve in 1877, and the North Coast Railway was constructed north from Brisbane to Caboolture by 1888.
 Tom Petrie took advantage of the railway running through his property to subdivide part of it as the North Pine Terminus Township in 1885.
 This became the nucleus of the township of North Pine.
 In 1877, Tom Petrie had also donated land for the establishment of the town's first state school.